infoshareacademy/jdszr20-grupa-1/README.md

-# ML-based fake news classification models and online fake news gamification app
+# Natural language processing: fake news classification ML analysis and online fake news gamification app
-The final group project in the infoShare Academy Data Science boot camp, conceived and developed by **ADAM**:
+The final group project at the infoShare Academy Data Science boot camp, conceived and developed by **ADAM**:
  - **A**licja Szpunar-Szałek (<a href="https://github.com/AlicjaSzpunarSzalek">AlicjaSzpunarSzalek</a>)
  - **D**ominika Kokoryk (<a href="https://github.com/dominija">dominija</a>)
  - **A**drian Komuda (<a href="https://github.com/Naioku">Naioku</a>)